Nerdyvedi/Progressive-GAN-mammogram/README.md

 # Progressive-GAN-mammogram
-Implementing Progressive GAN to generate mammogram images
+Implementing Progressive GAN to generate mammogram images.
+Any deep learning model requires a signinficant amount of dataset.
+The publicly available dataset for mammogram images is not enough to train a deep learning model.
+This is a pytorch implementation of progressive GAN to generate mammogram images.

+The dataset used is obtained from [[here]](https://wiki.cancerimagingarchive.net/display/Public/CBIS-DDSM)

 ## How to Use
 __[step 1.]
 Prepare dataset__